-Although expensive, it has similar specs to the NVIDIA Shield Pro, and it’s the best alternative streaming device by far.
+Although expensive, it has similar specs to the NVIDIA Shield Pro and is easily the best alternative streaming device.

 Best Value NVIDIA Shield Alternative: Roku Ultra

-With almost a third of the country using their platform, Roku is the most popular streaming platform in the United States.
+With almost a third of the country using its platform, Roku is the most popular streaming platform in the United States.
 Their best bang-for-the-buck streaming device is their flagship Roku Ultra.

 The Roku Ultra lists at just under $100, but it’s common to find them on sale for under $70.
 There’s even a special edition Roku Ultra LT, only found at Walmart.